Developing the Arts Created in Us

 The visual and performing arts classrooms at Cherokee Christian Schools provide students an environment where the process of discovery, exploration and creativity is celebrated.
 The creative ability of each student is developed into talent through practice and perseverance.
 In elementary school, students progressively build on the foundational fine arts skills and knowledge learned in the year before.
 By the time the students enter middle school, they are offered more specialized training.

-The fine arts high school student also has access to leadership opportunities through their participation in the Masterworks Studios program if they choose this focus.
+The fine arts secondary school student also has access to leadership opportunities through their participation in the Masterworks Studios program if they choose this focus.